Hen Yanni

-Hen Yanni (חן יאני; born 20 January 1983) is an Israeli singer, actress, model and DJ.
+Hen Yanni (חן יאני; born 20 January 1983) is an Israeli singer, DJ, actress and music producer.

 Personal life and career

 She was born to a Moroccan mother and a Turkish father.
 She traveled the world from an early age, working as an actress and model before following her call towards songwriting and music.
 She currently lives in Barbizon village in France, a creative enclave at the edge of the Fontainebleau forest outside of Paris.